 Around 85% of Malawians live off the land with most people relying on a single annual crop of maize grown during a short rainy season.
 Only one in five farmers produces enough food to sell at the market.
 Drought and erratic rains, as well as the rapid increase in food prices and severe shortages of fuel and fertiliser have resulted in increased hardship for Malawian citizens.

 At present, Malawi remains dependent on aid, which makes up more than 30% of the national budget.
-As well as Ireland, the UK, Germany, Canada, the People’s Republic of China, Japan, Norway and the United States contribute aid to Malawi.
+As well as Ireland, the UK, Germany, Canada, the People’s Republic of China, Japan and the United States contribute aid to Malawi.

 Many households run out of food between November and March, which is called the ‘hungry season’.
 One third of Malawi’s people are undernourished.
 More than one in five children under the age of five is under-weight, one child in 20 suffers from acute severe malnutrition and stunted growth is widespread.